MachineEditor/DeepFaceLab-MVE/README.md

 [![Watch the video](https://img.youtube.com/vi/mRsexePEVco/0.jpg)](https://www.youtube.com/watch?v=mRsexePEVco)

 - **SAE (2GB+)** - Styled AutoEncoder.
 It is like LIAEF but with new face style loss.
 SAE more like face morpher/stylizer rather than direct swapper.
-Available options on start: resolution, ae-dims, half/full face.
+Model has several options on start for fine tuning.

 ![](https://github.com/iperov/DeepFaceLab/blob/master/doc/SAE_Cage_0.jpg)